edwinnduti/funtranslations-api/README.md

+# funtranslations-api

-# funtranslations-api                                                An API using funtranslations.com                  Created on 18 July,2020                           Author: Edwin Nduti
+An API using funtranslations.com

 ##Description:
         This is a simple API for translation text